-Take advantage of pantry staples and make this tasty, nourishing vegan casserole that is made with ingredients you find in your own kitchen.
+Take advantage of pantry staples and make this tasty, nourishing vegan casserole.
 This recipe is made in less than 5 minutes and bakes to perfection in under an hour.
 Cover with cheese or don’t; it’s delicious either way and will make everyone in the family happy for dinner!

 Stocking your pantry is one of the nicest things you can do for yourself.